Gift-Chukwudi/Data-Analysis/Excel_Projects/Sales_Forecast/README.md

 ## Project Structure

 ### Data Import
-- The financials table was imported via text/csv
+- Connected to the original data source and loaded the financials table into Power Query for transformation.

+### Data Cleaning
+-